FOR PRE-TEENS & TEENS

 Decorative wooden shelf with a black cat-shaped figurine with closed eyes and hands in a prayer position, colorful plastic balls, a small container with a scoop, a book with the words 'Think Happy Be Happy' on the cover, and a small black and white tray.

-Therapy for Teens to Heal, Grow & Thrive
+Therapy to Help You Heal, Grow & Thrive

 A crafting or art workspace with a white table, two dark blue chairs, and organized art supplies including paints, brushes, scissors, and paper.
 There is a decorative mirror on the wall above the table.

-At Kind Heart, I offer individual therapy for teens who feel overwhelmed by self-doubt, anxiety, perfectionism, body image concerns, or the pressure to hold it all together.
+At Kind Heart Counseling, I offer individual therapy for clients 12 and up who feel overwhelmed by self-doubt, anxiety, perfectionism, body-image concerns, or the pressure to hold it all together.
 Many are navigating shifts in friendships, family dynamics, or internal changes that can feel confusing or heavy.
-Sessions are a safe, supportive space to explore what you're going through with warmth, understanding, and curiosity.
+Sessions are a safe, supportive space to explore what you’re going through with warmth, understanding, and curiosity.

 A cozy living room corner with a gray armchair with a red cushion, a white side table, a beige lamp, a mug, a clock, and books on the shelf.
 There is also a framed art print of a wave on the wall and a window with sheer curtains.